compbiocore/Fedulov_porcine_rrbs/Alexey_RRBS_Porcine_data_analysis_pipeline.md

 ## Downstream R analysis

 After this point, we used the bam coverage files to perform analyses in R. The code for the R analysis can be found in the `R_rrbs_updated analysis.R` file.
-For our downstream analysis, genes were filtered such that only CpGs with at least 5 counts (methylated and unmethylated) in 3 samples were included for downstream analysis.
-Additionally, CpGs that were never methylated or always methylated were filtered out, as these provide no information about differential methylation.
-The resulting sample size after filtering was 84,999.
+For our downstream analysis, the data was filtered so that each CpG loci with at least 5 counts (methylated and unmethylated) in 3 samples were included for downstream analysis and removed any CpGs that were never or always methylated.
+We also removed any non-chromosomal scaffolds from our analysis.

+The biomaRt package in R was used to find all transcripton start sites (TSS) in the S. scrofa genome.
+The `DistanceToNearest` function was used to determine each CpGs distance to its nearest TSS and loci that were more than 2 kb up or down stream from a TSS were removed from analysis.
+CpG that were within 2KB of a TSS were considered 'promoters' and reads were summed across each promoter.
+Further downstream analyses used these summed counts per promoter regions as their unit of measurement.

-We then used the glmFit function to fit a negative binomial generalized log-linear model.
-The experimental design matrix was constructed using modelMatrixMeth with a factorial experimental design (~0 + group), where group was a factor variable with levels comprised of each combination of treatment/diet/tissue.
+We then used the `glmFit` function to fit a negative binomial generalized log-linear model.
+The experimental design matrix was constructed using `modelMatrixMeth` with a factorial experimental design (~0 + group), where group was a factor variable with levels comprised of each combination of treatment/diet/tissue.
 We dropped the intercept from our model to re-parameterize it as a means model.
-Subsequently, the glmLRT function was used to find differentially methylated loci for comparisons of interest, which were made by constructing contrast vectors.
+Subsequently, the `glmLRT` function was used to find differentially methylated loci for comparisons of interest, which were made by using the `makeContrasts` function.
 Individual CpG sites were considered differentially methylated if the nominal p-value was < 0.01.
 Results were filtered based on this nominal p-value threshold.

+The following contrasts were ran:

+`SMVisch_vs_SMVnormal` uses SMV normal as the reference group and contrasts it with the SMV ischemic group.